GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-05-18 16:58:07 IST
+This content is dynamically generated in Indian Time (IST): 2024-05-18 17:07:06 IST

 Current Weather in Coimbatore:
 Temperature: 25.88 °C
-Condition: thunderstorm with rain
+Condition: thunderstorm with light rain